kb-bhatta/critical-ai-papers_25/README.md

-# Critical / Seminal AI Papers, ASO 2015-2025
+# Seminal AI Papers, ASO 2015-2025
-Collection of AI Papers of note for ease of reference.
+Collection of Critical AI Papers of note for ease of reference to prior reading and research.
+--Order is in papers read/finished, not by timeline nor indicative of relative importance.--

 Pivotal papers including Transformers Architecture (Attention is All You Need), Early ChatGPT papers, Chain of Thought, etc.